 2. Machine learning approach: We used several different learning models (Linear models with different predictor selection methods, penalized linear models (Lasso), Random Forests, Support Vector Machines and Boosting ) with different mathematical- and predictive approaches.
 To address the risk of overfitting, we split the sample in a 80% training subsample, and a 20% test subsample.
 Within the training sample, a 10-fold cross validation with 5 repeats was performed for each analysis unless stated otherwise.
 Default values/options were used for all computational methods unless stated otherwise.

 All statistical analyses were carried out with R (R Core Team, 2015).
-Detailed results from the machine learning approach are available here: https://osf.io/n28vx/.
+Detailed results from the machine learning approach are available in the supplementary materials.

 Results